• Skip to primary navigation

 Jump to Recipe Print Recipe

 This easy 3 Ingredient Shortbread recipe will become your new favourite quick biscuit recipe!
 It is a big call but this really is the BEST Shortbread recipe you will ever try and best of all it will be ready to enjoy in a little over 30 minutes.
-This recipe make the perfect homemade Christmas gift for your friends and family and it is also perfect to leave out for Santa on Christmas Eve.
-Both regular and Thermomix instructions are included.

 I just love Christmas baking, and find it such a great way to get into the Christmas spirit.
-While I do LOVE my classic Shortbread recipe, this easy 3 Ingredient Shortbread version is another great Christmas baking option.
+While I do LOVE my classic Shortbread recipe, this easy 3 Ingredient Shortbread is another great Christmas baking option.

 Why you will love this recipe: